 Yes!
 You may earn up to $550 for completing all study related visits.

 Most procedures are covered by insurance.
 You may have to pay a copay.

 Clarence Shannon IV, MD

-Dr. Shannon is the Principal Investigator on the SKOAP Study.
-He is the Executive Medical Director of Pain Management and the Associate Dean of Strategy and Innovation of the Medical School here at the University of Minnesota.
+Dr. Shannon is the principal investigator on the SKOAP study.
+He is the Executive Medical Director of Pain Management and the Associate Dean of Strategy and Innovation at the University of Minnesota Medical School.
 In his clinical practice, he sees patients with both acute and chronic pain.